Pain in Cats: the Subtle Signs Most Families Miss

 How Pain Spills into Daily Life at Home

-Pain rarely lives in one “category” at home; it spills into sleep, play, grooming, and appetite.
-That is why a simple observation protocol is more useful than chasing one symptom.
-A cat with dental pain may eat slower and stop playing with hard toys, while a cat with joint pain may overgroom hips and avoid the window perch.
-Hospice and palliative guidance highlights that comfort assessment is ongoing and based on daily function.
+Pain rarely stays in one category at home; it spills into sleep, play, grooming, and appetite.
+A cat with dental pain may eat slower and drop hard toys, while a cat with joint pain may overgroom the hips and abandon the window perch.
+That is why a simple observation protocol beats chasing one symptom — in hospice and palliative guidance, comfort is assessed by daily function over time.

 Build a two-week snapshot: pick three daily checkpoints (morning meal, afternoon rest, evening activity) and write one sentence at each.
-Include one photo of the face at rest every few days.
-This creates a “before and after” record if treatment starts, and it also helps when discussing related issues like overgrooming or a senior cat becoming withdrawn.
-Consistency is what makes home pain assessment meaningful.
+Add a resting face photo every few days.
+This creates a clean before-and-after record if treatment starts, and it doubles as groundwork for related questions like overgrooming or a senior cat becoming withdrawn.

 A Simple Decision Rule for When to Escalate